-- clearly as possible noting size, colour, location and any other relevant descriptions such as if the skin was broken. - 18.2 A child must never be asked to undress to show an injury.
+- 28.1 If a child has a visible injury a body map needs to be completed either on CPOMS or on a body map form (Appendix E).
+This must be immediately passed on to the DSL or a DDSL.
+The injury alongside a clear description and the body map should be recorded on CPOMS.
+The injury should be described as clearly as possible noting size, colour, location and any other relevant descriptions such as if the skin was broken. - 28.2 A child must never be asked to undress to show an injury.
 An injury beneath clothes can be looked at if the child asks a member of staff to do so or the child shows the injury themselves.
 Where possible, seek an explanation from the child of how the injury occurred.
 Ask the child to "tell, explain, describe" try to use open questions "who, what, where, when."
 Record any questions you have asked to make clear the child's statements and staff's questions.
+Do not make assumptions or suggestions to the child about how the injury occurred as this could be leading.

-19. Disclosures
+29. Disclosures

-- 19.1 If a child makes a disclosure of abuse, this needs to be reported immediately to the DSL or DDSL and always before a child goes home.
+- 29.1 If a child makes a disclosure of abuse, this needs to be reported immediately to the DSL or DDSL and always before a child goes home.
 The disclosure should also be recorded in writing using the child's own words and signed/dated by the member of staff who has witnessed the disclosure.
-Staff should not ask leading questions/put words into the child's mouth, however it is important where possible to seek clarity regarding the information. - 19.2 Ask the child to "tell, explain, describe" try to use open questions "who, what, where, when."
-Record any questions you have asked to make clear the child's statements and staff's questions. - 19.3 Record any observations of the child, e.g. crying, pacing, shaking.
+Staff should not ask leading questions/put words into the child's mouth; however, it is important where possible to seek clarity regarding the information. - 29.2 Ask the child to "tell, explain, describe" try to use open questions "who, what, where, when."
+Record any questions you have asked to make clear the child's statements and staff's questions.

+- 29.3 Record any observations of the child, e.g. crying, pacing, shaking.
 All staff, visitors and volunteers must be clear with children that they cannot promise to keep secrets.
-Staff should reassure children that their concern will be taken seriously and let them know what will happen next. - 19.4 The recording of the disclosure should be handed to the Pastoral Leads or a member of SLT for secure record keeping and where possible, it should be scanned onto the CPOMS system. - 19.5 Other immediate concerns for a child's safety/well-being should be reported immediately to Pastoral Leads/SGO/DSL.
-They may require the class staff or pastoral support workers to take action, if so, they will direct this. - 19.6 Any concerns regarding extremism and/or radicalisation must be dealt with in line with the school's Prevent Policy. - 19.7 All children should be made to feel safe and comfortable when making a disclosure.
+Staff should reassure children that their concern will be taken seriously and let them know what will happen next. - 29.4 The recording of the disclosure should be handed to the DSL/DDSL or a member of SLT for secure record keeping and where possible, it should be scanned onto the CPOMS system. - 29.5 Other immediate concerns for a child's safety/well-being should be reported immediately to the DSL, DDSL or Parent Support Advisor.
+They may require the class staff or pastoral support workers to take action, if so, they will direct this. - 29.6 Any concerns regarding extremism and/or radicalisation must be dealt with in line with the school's Prevent Policy. - 29.7 All children should be made to feel safe and comfortable when making a disclosure.
 Staff should understand that children may not feel ready or understand that they are making a disclosure.
-Students should be reassured that they are being taken seriously and will be supported. - 19.8 Staff involved in supporting a disclosure should maintain appropriate levels of confidentiality taking advice from the DSL on who the information needs to be shared with e.g. MASH, form tutor etc.
+Students should be reassured that they are being taken seriously and will be supported. - 29.8 Staff involved in supporting a disclosure should maintain appropriate levels of confidentiality taking advice from the DSL/DDSL on who the information needs to be shared with e.g. MASH, form tutor etc.

-20. Inter-agency working
+30.Inter-agency working